diginsight/blog/posts/20241214 - Handling Private Configurations in Public Repositories/index.md

 For this reason, `AuthenticationSampleApi` can be run with an external configuration `Testms` from the external folder `components.internal\src\Samples\AuthenticationSampleApi`.
 ![alt text](<001.03 AuthenticationSampleApi running with private configuration Testms.png>)

-The developer can run the sample without need of copying the configuration files from the private repository to the public repository.<br>
+The developer can run the sample without needing to copy the configuration files from the private repository to the public repository.<br>

 ## Step 2 (Automation): Inject configuration files from an external repository, during GitHub actions build steps

-At build time, the application (or CI pipeline) can pull in the config from the private repo and merge it with the application.<br> Essentially, the app loads its normal configuration from the public files, then overrides or supplements those settings with values from the private repository.<br>
+At build time, the application (or CI pipeline) can pull the config from the private repo and merge it with the application.<br>
+Essentially, the app loads its normal configuration from the public files, then overrides or supplements those settings with values from the private repository.<br>

 The following yml code shows the __GitHub actions__ steps to inject the configuration files from the private repository into the public repository during build time.<br>

-### step1 : Checkout the private repo
+### Step 2.a: Checkout the private repo

 The following yml code from diginsight/components samples shows the github action:
 - checkout of the current repo and